 Dede Armstrong, LADC, MSW, MA

 Dede received a Master’s in Science from Columbia University in Social Work with honors in 1989 and in 2016 completed a Masters in Addiction Counseling from Hazelden Betty Ford Graduate School of Addiction Counseling.
 Dede’s work experience includes social work positions at The Wilder Foundation and Catholic Charities and has proudly spent 20 plus years raising her four children, one of whom had a disability.
-Through this experience Dede became a homeschooler and an advocate for disabled children, actively volunteering in civic and community organizations.
+Through this experience Dede became an advocate for disabled children, actively volunteering in civic and community organizations.